The Ultimate Guide to Leadership Skills – What Makes a Good Leader?

 Advice for Women Wanting to Step Up Into Leadership Roles

-- Do it, step out of your comfort zone, push yourself a little bit further each day.
+- Do it, step out of your comfort zone, and push yourself a little bit further each day.

 - Dominate the things that scare you and tackle those you didn’t even know you were scared of.
 Find your fears and conquer them.